kinedbud/community/README.md

 The community is self organizing, if you would like to propose changes please follow these guidelines:

+1. Keep an eye on the [Project Roadmap](https://github.com/orgs/kinedbud/projects/1)
 1. Submit a formal Proposal (using the [Proposal Template](https://github.com/kinedbud/community/issues/new/choose))
 1. There will be a review period, during which the community will either accept or deny the proposal.
-If accepted, then the proposal will be submitted to the decision log and work may begin according to the proposed steps.
+If accepted, then the proposal will be submitted to the [changelog](changelog.md) and work may begin according to the proposed steps.
 If denied, a new proposal may be drafted with any changes the community has requested.

 ## Membership

-Anyone is welcome to participate at our in-person meetups, or in our Slack channel.
+Anyone is welcome to participate at our in-person meetups, or in our [Slack channel](https://thegreenroom.slack.com/).
 If you would like to join a steering committee, one of our members can help to get involved!

 ### Decision Log